-HOME Final Rule now requires every rental project be monitored during its first year of occupancy (§92.504(d)(1)(ii)(A).)
-While file reviews and inspections are required during this visit, it is important to focus on rent-up activities and correct application of occupancy requirements.
+HOME Final Rule requires every rental project be monitored during its first year of occupancy (§92.504(d)(1)(ii)(A).)
+While file reviews and inspections are required during this visit, RIHousing also focuses on correct application of occupancy requirements and standard rent-up activities such as adherence to Tenant Selection and Affirmative Marketing Plans (as applicable).

 Monitoring is required to occur every three years, or more frequently if there is significant non-compliance or other risk factors.
-These onsite monitoring visits include sample unit inspections and review of occupancy files to determine compliance report accuracy and adequate documentation as discussed in Section 5.4.1.3 of RIHousing HOME Policies and Procedures.
-Standard procedures of Asset Management & Compliance will be used, with attention to the HOME requirements summarized in this Section and in Sections 2.6.2 thru 2.6.5, plus Section 2.4.3.4 for inspections.
+Dates of recent inspections can be viewed in Appendix A. These onsite monitoring visits include sample unit inspections and review of occupancy files to determine compliance report accuracy and adequate documentation as discussed in Section 3.8 "Monitoring" of RIHousing HOME Policies and Procedures Manual.
+Standard procedures of Asset Management & Compliance will be used, with attention to the HOME requirements summarized in this Section and in Section 5 "Ongoing Project Monitoring".